Delppine1024/TGreen/README.md

 ***New branch for Typora-dev Releases updated, which designed for users wanna try modern behaviors on Typora-Dev Releases.
-You can try it in the new branch ‘dev’.**
+You can try and check it on the new branch `dev`.**